 Digital citizens understand it is a wrong to damage or steal someone else’s digital work, property, or identity and protect others’ digital property; therefore, I will:

 - adhere to copyright laws and fair use guidelines, refraining from using copyrighted work without permission from the owner;

 - always credit the owner of the original work;

 - seek the help of a Duke TIP staff member or supervisor if unsure whether something is copyrighted;

 - refrain from making unauthorized changes to or vandalizing any websites, groups, or discussion boards;

 - and refrain from distributing or downloading music, movies, or games in a way that violates licensing agreements.

 Respect and protect the Duke TIP experience

-- During TIP, I will inform a staff member if another student is sharing material that makes me or others uncomfortable, or is otherwise using electronics inappropriately.
+- during TIP, I will inform a staff member if another student is sharing material that makes me or others uncomfortable, or is otherwise using electronics inappropriately; and

-- Aim to create a community of inclusivity by primarily communicating with staff and other students interpersonally during the program rather than through electronic devices.
+- aim to create a community of inclusivity by primarily communicating with staff and other students interpersonally during the program rather than through electronic devices and